hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 many people using a phone or hotspot with marginal connection can have problems . the timeouts built into servers have gotten shorter for anything  under 100kbps

 [11:17:24](#wjR9hfQZmMDtgTqmU5es6b74LoNuUKGbzzxe7TCXzQA) <FLuX>:
 @ne1uno Humm.. if you can't change provider and their DPI is messing things, have you tried using a VPN?
 WireGuard is pretty solid on slow connections.
 Good luck!
-We're getting OoT here.. Ì†ΩÌ∏É
+We're getting OoT here.. üòÉ

 [11:19:42](#wdSXfAXVSjyzPIAupTR9sIo42bG-9mfVrBSN6VPOzVw) <ne1uno (ne1uno)>:
 it affects video too. instead of increasing buffers a few seconds, the players are stuck refilling every few seconds. unwatchable. the digital divide